Install the SQL Server Driver for PHP

 Create a Connection to the Database

-The sqlsrv_connect function is used to establish a connection to the server.
+PDO::__construct function is used to establish a connection to the server.

 Links for Further Information

-- Microsoft SQL Server Driver for PHP.
+- Microsoft Drivers for PHP for SQL Server

-- Accessing SQL Server Databases with PHP
+- Whitepaper: Accessing SQL Server Databases with PHP